RISE Peer Mentoring Program

 Mentee – feeling of belonging, academic/personal/social resources and activities, enhanced awareness of campus and community resources and services, personal satisfaction, positive campus experience, higher level of confidence and self-esteem

-Institutional – increased retention and graduation rates of underrepresented students, increased student satisfaction, more positive alumni
+Institutional – increased retention and graduation rates of students, increased student satisfaction, and more positive alumni

 Program Overview